Number of imprisoned veterans concerns former defense chiefs

 “These veterans who do get in trouble, we’re not saying that they don’t have a price to pay, and they’re not going to serve their time, and that they’re not going to pay for whatever offense they may have committed,” Panetta said during a virtual media briefing of the commission’s findings.
 “What we are saying is by virtue of the fact that they did serve in uniform, and that they are veteran, that there are interventions that can be made, that they’re entitled to, by virtue of being a veteran.”

-The multiple deployments “do have some impact” on the likelihood of incarceration, said another commission member, retired Army Col. Jim Seward.
+The multiple deployments “do have some impact” on the likelihood of incarceration, said commission director Army Col. Jim Seward.

 Beyond the prison alternatives, the commission is recommending that Congress should review how effective state and national databases are at identifying a person’s veteran status, and that military service and specifically combat exposure should be considered at sentencing, including in cases that involving violence.

-Note: This story was first published on March 2, 2023.
-It was updated on March 3, 2023, to correct that Col. Jim Seward is not retired and is the director of the commission.